Added by 46 members

 2017 Booker Prize

-The devastatingly moving (People) first novel from the author of Tenth of December: a moving and original father-son story featuring none other than Abraham Lincoln, as well as an unforgettable cast of supporting characters, living and dead, historical and invented
+The ‘devastatingly moving’ (People) first novel from the author of Tenth of December: a moving and original father-son story featuring none other than Abraham Lincoln, as well as an unforgettable cast of supporting characters, living and dead, historical and invented

-Named One of Pastes Best Novels of the Decade Named One of the Ten Best Books of the Year by The Washington Post, USA Today, and Maureen Corrigan, NPR One of Times Ten Best Novels of the Year A New York Times��Notable Book One of O: The Oprah Magazines Best Books of the Year
+Named One of the Ten Best Books of the Year by The Washington Post, USA Today, and Maureen Corrigan, NPR One of Time’s Ten Best Novels of the Year One of O: The Oprah Magazine’s Best Books of the Year

 Genre: Literary Fiction

-The devastatingly moving (People) first novel from the author of Tenth of December: a moving and original father-son story featuring none other than Abraham Lincoln, as well as an unforgettable cast of supporting characters, living and dead, historical and invented
+The ‘devastatingly moving’ (People) first novel from the author of Tenth of December: a moving and original father-son story featuring none other than Abraham Lincoln, as well as an unforgettable cast of supporting characters, living and dead, historical and invented

-Named One of Pastes Best Novels of the Decade Named One of the Ten Best Books of the Year by The Washington Post, USA Today, and Maureen Corrigan, NPR One of Times Ten Best Novels of the Year A New York Times��Notable Book One of O: The Oprah Magazines Best Books of the Year
+Named One of the Ten Best Books of the Year by The Washington Post, USA Today, and Maureen Corrigan, NPR One of Time’s Ten Best Novels of the Year One of O: The Oprah Magazine’s Best Books of the Year

 Genre: Literary Fiction